Wraparound childcare – Information for providers

 Funding

-Funding examples shown below as a guide only, assuming a five hour a week expansion (one hour per day X five days) the actual funding will vary according to your start dates.
+Funding examples shown below as a guide only, funding will vary according to your start dates.

-- Private Voluntary or independent settings=£8500 annual funding
+- Private Voluntary or Independent settings =£10,600 annual funding

-- Expansion of places; for settings who already provide full wraparound care 8am until 6pm, to extend the number of spaces e e.g. from 20 to 40 spaces.
-Funding is @£100 per new space created
+For settings who already provide full wraparound care 8am until 6pm, to extend the number of spaces e.g. from 20 to 40 spaces.
+Funding is £200 per new space created (Breakfast and after school).
+Plus you can also apply for the start up grant of £1,000.

 For more information contact: educate.earlyyearswraparound-mailbox@devon.gov.uk